Key Takeaways

 Nonpayment of Rent

 In South Carolina, there is a specific five-day grace period for nonpayment.
+Landlords must follow strict legal procedures before they can begin eviction proceedings for nonpayment.

 If a tenant fails to pay rent when due, the landlord will give the tenant a written notice of nonpayment and a five-day grace period.